Nawar095/Machine_Learning/LinearRegression/LinearReg_OneVariable/README.md

 - Generating a CSV file with the predicted prices

 You can modify the notebook cells as needed or use the provided code as a starting point for your own projects.

+## License
+>You can check out the full license [here](https://github.com/Nawar095/Machine_Learning/blob/main/LICENSE)

+This project is licensed under the terms of the **MIT** license.

+---
+*This project is part of a learning journey in machine learning, focusing on building strong fundamentals through practice and continuous improvement.*